sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 == Shift Cipher ==

-The shift cipher is a classical cryptosystem that takes plaintext and shifts it through the alphabet by a given number of letters.  -EG

-For example, a shift of 2 would replace all A's with C's, all B's with D's, etc. When you reach the end of the alphabet, the letters are shifted cyclically back to the beginning.
-Thus, a shift of 2 would replace Y's with A's and Z's with B's. -AF
+The shift cipher is a classical cryptosystem that takes plaintext and shifts it through the alphabet by a given number of letters.
+For example, a shift of 2 would replace all A's with C's, all B's with D's, etc. When the end of the alphabet is reached, the letters are shifted cyclically back to the beginning.
+Thus, a shift of 2 would replace Y's with A's and Z's with B's.

 === Shift Cipher Encryption ===
 by Sarah Arpin, Alexis Newton